 “Jayden was a little shy, but he soon came out of his shell the more we spoke,” she said.

 “He stated he liked fishing, camping, gardening and any work as long as it didn’t involve dealing with lots of people.”

-There were a few false starts and Allison was searching for other opportunities, when a colleague suggested she get touch with the Coles Inclusion Team.
+There were a few false starts, and Allison was searching for opportunities when a colleague suggested she get in touch with the Coles Inclusion Team.

-The Coles Inclusion Team filter through streams of job applications, looking for jobseekers that have special needs.
+The Coles Inclusion Team filter through streams of job applications, looking for jobseekers that have a disability.
 Allison quickly got in touch with the Team Leader and sent off Jayden’s Resume.

 Allison immediately contacted Jayden, explained some of the duties and asked if he would be willing to do this type of work.
 “YES!" was the answer.

 On the day of the interview, Allison arranged to meet Jayden and his father at the store.

 “We were both very nervous but excited at the same time,” said Allison.

 “In the interview, Jayden answered all the questions brilliantly."

 "As I sat there listening, I felt my eyes welling up with tears as I was so proud of his effort.”